 On April 17, 2016, the state took a giant step as Governor Tom Wolf signed Pennsylvania’s MMJ program into law.
 The new law, called Act 16, protects registered patients and their physicians from civil and criminal penalties.
-It also created a more organized and regulated system for patients to use medical marijuana as a treatment.
+It also created a more organized and regulated system for patients to use medical marijuana.

 How to Get a Medical Marijuana Card in Pennsylvania

-Before you begin the process, make sure you meet the following criteria:
+Before you begin the process, make sure you are:

 - At least 18 years of age.